Lemmeyg/Howtube/Docs/TestCases.md

 - [ ] Expected: Success message and email with reset link
 - [ ] Click reset link
 - [ ] Enter new password
-- [ ] Expected: Success message and redirect to dashboard
+- [X ] Expected: Success message and redirect to dashboard

 #### 1.4 Session Management
 - [ ] Log in with test user